 The 1.185-acre subject property is located south of Loop 337 on the east side of Gruene Road.
-The site is developed with a 1,216 square foot residential structure that was constructed in 1968.
-The applicant would like to convert the house to commercial restaurant use and is requesting approval of a Special Use Permit (SUP) to allow the potential future restaurant to have live outdoor music.
+The 1,216 square-foot residence on the site was constructed in 1968.
+The applicant would like to convert the house into a restaurant and is requesting approval of a Special Use Permit (SUP) to allow live outdoor music.